 In 2011, his 3-person team competed on ABC's Expedition Impossible, a race across the deserts and mountains of Mororro, finishing second.
 He has also completed the Leadville 100 Mountain Bike Race, at elevations above 10,000 feet, and Primal Quest, an adventure race over 460 miles with 60,000 feet of elevation gains.
 In September 2014, he will solo kayak the Grand Canyon, 277 miles from Lee's Ferry to Pierce Ferry.

-Today, while still adventuring, he is a prominent worldwide speaker, on the topic of using adversity to advantage and living a "no barriers life.”
+Today, while still adventuring, he is a prominent worldwide speaker, on the topic of using adversity to advantage and how one can live a"No Barriers Life.”

 CONNECT ON FACEBOOK